jwcarr/mantel/README.md

 Usage
 -----

-The MantelTest() function takes two lists of pairwise distances and returns: the veridical correlation, the mean and standard deviation of the Monte Carlo sample correlations, a Z-score quantifying the significance of the veridical correlation, and a p-value for a normality test of the distribution of the correlations.
+The MantelTest() function takes two lists of pairwise distances and returns: the veridical correlation and p-value, the mean and standard deviation of the Monte Carlo sample correlations, a Z-score quantifying the significance of the veridical correlation, and a p-value for a normality test of the distribution of the correlations.

-Optionally, you can specify the number of randomizations to perform.
-A larger number gives a more precise score but takes longer to run.
+Optionally, you can specify the number of randomizations to perform (a larger number gives a more precise score but takes longer to run) and which type of correlation coefficient to use (Pearson's r, Spearman's r, or Kendall's tau).

 A Z-score greater that 1.96 (or less than -1.96) indicates a significant correlation at α = 0.05.